jaemil/YellowTale/README.md

 ## MapEditor

-All Maps was built with the Map Editor
+All maps were built with the Map Editor

 ## Assets we used